eXascaleInfolab/vadetis/README.md

 ## Automatic Deployment

 Run the vadetis_install.sh script from the main application folder.
-It's tested on Ubuntu 18.04 and changes may be needed if you are running a different OS.
+It's tested on Ubuntu 18.04.
+Changes may be needed if you are running a different OS.

 ```bash
 ./vadetis_install.sh